Kabul on edge after spike in deadly attacks

 Afghan forces and the Taliban have both seen much higher casualties in fighting this year, according to U.S. officials.

-Taliban spokesman Zabihullah Mujahid said their casualties had decreased, while an Afghan defence ministry spokesman said the rise in Afghan forces' casualties so far this year was nearer 3 to 3.5 percent.
+Taliban spokesman Zabihullah Mujahid said their casualties had decreased, while an Afghan defense ministry spokesman said the rise in Afghan forces' casualties so far this year was nearer 3 to 3.5 percent.

 ATTACKS THWARTED